 Have your eyes really seen.”

-Finally I arrived and it was my turn to approach Osho.
+Finally, I arrived and it was my turn to approach Osho.
 What followed I still see as if looking through a dream.
 It was as if some body memory took over.
 In front of him I bowed down and touched his feet, and then my body made motions as if it was pouring water from his feet to my head and this happened several times, then my hands folded in Namaste.
-When my hands touched it was as if a circuit had been completed and I felt what can only be described as a powerful electric current circulating between my hara (area around the navel) and my hands clasped in front.
+When my hands touched, it was as if a circuit had been completed and I felt what can only be described as a powerful electric current circulating between my hara (area around the navel) and my hands clasped in front.
 My body then went limp but I did not lose consciousness and simply watched what unfolded.
-The same German sannyasin that I had met at the gate on my arrival was there, Haridas.
+The same German sannyasin I had met at the gate on my arrival was there, Haridas.
 He slung me over his shoulder like a sack of potatoes (but very lovingly), carried me out of the auditorium and placed me outside the gate on the ground to gather myself.
 I had met my Master, a living Buddha.

 Thank you, Osho.
 Your Enlightenment that took place so many years ago made each of our own experiences possible.
 Your sannyasins are eternally grateful.

 A few days after my sannyas darshan, I walked out of Sunder Lodge and made a right turn.
 Up to that time, I had always turned left.
 The first building I came to was a memorial to Meher Baba.
 All the while, I had been staying next door to the Guru Prasad Apartments which is the spot where Meher Baba held his East-West Gatherings.
 At that moment Meher Baba and Osho were One.
 Tears of gratitude flowed down my cheeks.
 Buddham Sharanam Gachchhami.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Order the book Here.